Cody Bellinger Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to rank 11th in baseball in home runs allowed (20 total, 1.1 per game).
+- The Dodgers rank 14th in baseball in home runs allowed (21 total, 1.1 per game).

-- Grove makes the start for the Dodgers, his fourth of the season.
-He is 0-1 with a 9.00 ERA and 14 strikeouts through 13 2/3 innings pitched.
+- Urias (3-1) takes the mound for the Dodgers in his fifth start of the season.
+He's put together a 1.90 ERA in 23 2/3 innings pitched, with 26 strikeouts.

-- In his last time out on Sunday, the right-hander went 5 2/3 innings against the Chicago Cubs, giving up one earned run while surrendering two hits.
+- The left-hander's most recent time out was on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, surrendering two earned runs while allowing eight hits.

-- In three games this season, the 26-year-old has an ERA of 9.00, with 9.7 strikeouts per nine innings.
-Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.